GaspardZeBear/pylogen/README.md

 ## Function

-A quick load injector for kms.i
+A quick experimental load injector

 Based on python multiprocessing module to avoid GIL effect.

-A run launches a main, that launches subprocess (runners) for the requred CUT (encrypt, sign)
+A run launches a main, that launches subprocess (runners, workers) for  CUT processing

 A CUT is a subclass of ClassUnderTest.

+A run may run as

-A runner runs loops of calls to the CUT (see parameters loop, duration ...).
+- closed model processing : driver : predefined workers count A runner runs loops of calls to the CUT (see parameters loop, duration ...).
 The --proc parameter controls the count of runners.

+- opened model processing : driver : events arrivals rate dynamically creates wand adjusts workers count

 A CUT executes requests that may be embedded in transactions.

 Stats are displayed on STDIN.